bdowns4/MethylationOutlierDetector/README.md

 ```

-Execute the HyperMethylation_Outlier_Detector.sh script file from the Terminal window.
+Execute the HyperMethylationOutlierDetector.sh script file from the Terminal window.

 ```

-./MethylatedOutlierDetector.sh
+./MethylationOutlierDetector.sh

 ```